ovidon83/getyourtester/docs/api/README.md

 # API Reference

-GetYourTester provides a REST API for integrating with the platform and managing QA workflows.
+FirstQA provides a REST API for integrating with the platform and managing QA workflows.

 ## 🔑 **Authentication**